‘Seeds of peace’: Trump-era officials join world leaders to promote peace

 Other speakers included Kosovo President Vjosa Osmani, Niger President Mohamed Bazoum, former European Commission President Jose Manuel Barroso, former House Speaker Newt Gingrich, the Rev. Jonathan Falwell, business leader Jim Rogers and Sarah Gilbert, a professor of vaccinology in the Nuffield Department of Medicine at the University of Oxford who worked on the AstraZeneca COVID-19 vaccine.

 Former U.N.
-Secretary General Ban Ki-moon, who was announced as the chairman of Think Tank 2022, said the Rally of Hope event series “has delivered a message of hope and vision for peace for millions of like-minded viewers around the world based on the universal values of coexistence, co-prosperity and righteousness.”
+Secretary-General Ban Ki-moon, who was announced as the chairman of Think Tank 2022, said the Rally of Hope event series “has delivered a message of hope and vision for peace for millions of like-minded viewers around the world based on the universal values of coexistence, co-prosperity and righteousness.”

 UPF Chairman Thomas G. Walsh said Think Tank 2022 will feature “people-to-people diplomacy with high-level delegations to visit key nations.”